Eyezuhk/FNLocalCloud/README.md

 - Reverse TCP Proxy

 ## How to Use
-To set up and use FNCloud, follow these steps on Ubuntu:
+To set up and use FNCloud, follow these steps on Linux:

 1. **Download the Setup Script**: